Bucket Bros: The Carpenters of Comedy

 It's a popular design decision in videogames, like the upcoming zombie RPG Dead State, in which "Humans are much deadlier than zombies."
 In Capcom's Dead Rising, every boss is human--a violent crazy who proves more deadly than a small crowd of zombies.
 28 Days Later's entire third act simply forgets that zombies exist, and spends a half hour focusing on evil rapist British army thugs.
 And, of course, the smash hit television series Walking Dead.
 Television pundits can't stop talking about how survivors--not zombies--are the real antagonists, as if it's a major revelation.

 The thing is... that was sort of the point of Night of the Living Dead.
-Midway through, the survivors break into two factions, with the unlikable Harry Cooper arguing that the cellar is the safest place to be, while the heroic Ben says it's a "death trap" and convinces two others to remain upstairs.
-By the end of the film, everyone is dead but Ben, who ironically seals himself in the cellar.
-Whether or not Ben cost them their lives is up for debate, but you can't argue with the film's unforgettable ending, in which a posse mistakes Ben for a zombie and shoots him dead.
-That's right, humans did what an entire Night of the Living Dead could not: They ended Ben Huss.
+In the film's unforgettable ending, a vigilante posse mistakes Ben for a zombie and shoots him dead.
+That's right, humans did what an entire Night of the Living Dead could not.

 "My villains are human," Romero told Lost Zombie.
 "Zombies aren't the villains.
 In a couple of cases, they've been rather heroic.
 And I probably sympathize with them."
 In an interview with G4TV, he elaborated: "Zombies are annoyances...
 The humans are the problem.
 But that's been true in all six of the films, that the humans are more of a problem than zombies.
 So that's just a theme that I've always worked with and played around with."